10 Effective Tips to Prevent Tossing and Turning at Night

 3. Invest in a new mattress

 Often, tossing and turning at night can be from discomfort due to a bad mattress.
-If you want peaceful, good-quality sleep, you need a mattress that offers good neck and spinal support—and quality bedding is critical for proper alignment.
+If you want peaceful, good-quality sleep, you need a mattress that offers good neck and spinal support.

 4. Follow a consistent sleep schedule